nv-morpheus/Morpheus/docs/source/basics/examples.rst

 Remove Fields from JSON Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example will only copy the fiels 'timestamp', 'src_ip' and 'dest_ip' from ``morpheus/data/pcap_dump.jsonlines`` to ``out.jsonlines``.
+This example will only copy the fields 'timestamp', 'src_ip' and 'dest_ip' from ``morpheus/data/pcap_dump.jsonlines`` to ``out.jsonlines``.

 .. image:: img/remove_fields_from_json_objects.png